Swiftal13/BeginnerMachineLearningNotes/NaturalLanguageProcessing.md

   similarity of action, different noun

-We use an application program interface API to do this in python
+We use an application programming interface API to do this in python